As we continue to replace the Metro fleet with zero and low-emission buses, now is the time to update the look of our buses as well.

 Why do our buses have a new look?

-Currently, on Christchurch’s streets, buses are painted in at least eight different brands.
+Previously on Christchurch’s streets, buses were painted in at least eight different brands.
 When we surveyed people about their understanding of Christchurch’s public transport, the results revealed that general awareness was often unclear.